-Bridge: During their keynote addresses, if motivational speakers share a story about an experience that is not directly relevant to the audience, ask them to immediately give specific examples that are laser-beam focused on the day-to-day realities of attendees.
+- Bridge: If motivational speakers share a story about an experience that is not directly relevant to the audience, ask them to immediately give specific examples that are laser-beam focused on the day-to-day realities of attendees.

 When event planners book speakers who go on for over an hour about their mountain climbing exploits or athletic accomplishments, there can be a disconnect that triggers disengagement.
 Certainly, audiences can be inspired by high achievers from other disciplines.
 However, each example should be brief and immediately bridged so that the relevance is clear to attendees.

-Keep things moving: Have no more than 3 groups come to the mike and briefly report back after each exercise.
+- Keep things moving: Have no more than three groups come to the mic and briefly report back after each exercise.

-Use some unconference breakouts to give attendees an opportunity to engage around content that is directly relevant.
+- Use some breakouts to give attendees an opportunity to engage around content that is directly relevant.

 - Experiment with alternative formats: For example, use attendee panels immediately after your final coffee break.
 A volunteer from each breakout session, team or table group should come on stage to form the panel.
 Give each person a chance to deliver a brief summary of content, highlighting take-aways and how the content can be used back at work.
 Open it up to questions.